 5. Pour the liquid chocolate blend into a standard bread pan (about 8-1/2” x 4-1/2”).
 If only a larger baking pan is available or if more yield is preferred, this recipe can be multiplied as needed.

 NOTE: If the pan is non-stick, the mixture can go directly into the pan.
-If the pan is not non-stick, I would recommend to rub a small amount of oil onto the bottom before pouring in the chocolate.
+If the pan is not non-stick, I would recommend rubbing a small amount of oil onto the bottom before pouring in the chocolate.

 6. Spread the chocolate blend evenly until all of the pan has been covered.